volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Bye.
 ```

-This report is typically short and straightforward.
+As you can see, there are only three key parts ("Last week's achievements", "Next week's plans", and "Risks") which we are usually interested in.
-As you can see, there are only three key parts to summarize based on last week's results.
+So, this report is typically short and straightforward.
 But if you're doing this every week, it can get tedious.
-Extremely tedious.
+Extremely tedious, I would say.
 Sometimes, it's a real challenge to recall what you were up to at the start of the previous week, which issues you planned to solve, and which are better to leave for the next week.
 Moreover, you have to keep in mind all possible risks and problems that might arise from the changes you made along the way.
 So why don't we generate this report automatically?

-In this blog, we will write a small [app](https://github.com/volodya-lombrozo/newsman) that generates a report based on GitHub user activity.
+We can create a small [app](https://github.com/volodya-lombrozo/newsman) that will generate weekly reports based on developers' GitHub activity.
-This information allows us to build a detailed report.
+This information should be sufficient to build a detailed weekly report.
 However, the activity data is often poorly formatted due to the lack of rigid conventions for commits, issues, and pull requests.
-Even if such formatting existed, it might vary between projects.
+Even if such formatting existed, it might vary between repositories and projects.
-Frankly, we don't want to create these strict rules and style guidelines — it’s tedious.
+And frankly, we don't want to create these strict rules and style guidelines — it’s boring.
 Instead, we have AI to extract and format all the parts of the report for us.

 ## Can you just generate it for us?

-We don't have much time to write a complex script or application for this task.
+Let's be honest, we don't have much time to write a complex or application for this task.
 We have many other responsibilities at our job, so we simply can't allocate time for it.
 Let's start with a straightforward, initial attempt to generate the report.
 We'll focus on the 'Last Week Achievements' section now and delegate as much work as possible to AI.